winzou/symfony2-checklist/en/use-doctrine-cache.md

 Use Doctrine Cache
 performance
-In production environment, it is _highly recommanded_ to use Doctrine cache.
+In production environment, it is _highly recommended_ to use Doctrine cache.
 There are two types of cache.

 ### Query and Metadata Cache
 * The Query Cache aims at caching the transformation of a DQL query to its SQL counterpart.
 In production, your requests won't change a bit so why not caching them.